Until Tuesday evening: For every two identical hedge shrubs you buy, the third one is free!

 Thunbergia alata

-An annual climbing plant with cheerful yellow flowers with a black heart.
-It is suitable for pot cultivation as well as in the ground, in a sunny position.
+An annual climbing plant with charming yellow flowers featuring a black heart.
+It is suitable for pot cultivation as well as in open ground, in sunny positions.

 • Flowering time August to November